Design Assist Services enabled faster design analyses, price iterations and optimizations.

 Trimble Consulting worked with the client to improve the design process, automate design to fabrication, accelerate collaboration, create accountability and optimize the design.

-The Beekman Tower is informed by specific programmatic issues in the layout of individual panel elements, and by the economic requirements of developing the design intentions into a mass customizable, panelized curtain wall system.
+The Beekman Tower is informed by specific programmatic issues in the layout of individual panel elements, and by the specific economic requirements of developing the design intentions into a mass customizable panelized curtain wall system.

 The goal of the automation process was to develop custom tools which would allow designers to modify the surface qualities while incorporating the cost variations of specific panel typologies into an overall development of the panelization.
-The result is an overall façade design incorporating fabrication logics and associated unit costs of different panel geometries into a solution that satisfies the overall design intentions of the surface geometry, the detailed construction logic of each panel, the communication requirements of the fabrication between design and fabrication, and both micro and macro cost metrics.
+The result was an overall façade design incorporating fabrication logics and associated unit costs of different panel geometries into a solution that satisfies the overall design intentions of the surface geometry, the detailed construction logic of each panel, and both micro and macro cost metrics.